centre-for-manuscript-genetics/TAGsieve/README.rst

 Via source code
 ---------------
 Install Python on your machine.
-If you're on Windows or Mac, install the Anaconda distribution of Python.
+If you're on Windows or Mac, install the Anaconda_ distribution of Python, as it includes the PyQt package needed for the GUI.

 With Python installed, download the zip folder and run::